lazarusking/knust-lecturer-assessment/readme.md

     Copy</a>
     </button>

-        - alternatively: drag the button bookmark bar if you use one.
+        - alternatively: drag the button to the bookmark bar if you use one.